Kpler/typescript-katas/typescript-backend-katas/src/streetFighter/README.md

 The function you have to implement shall takes as input a date, and return you the ranking for the season the date is in.
 The ranking is an array, with for each element the fighter id, name, country, rank, and number of points.

+If we input a date matching a non-existing season, the function should raise a proper error.

 ## Iteration 2

 You see a bit more clearly now!
 You've made the first iteration in order for the function to be used by an API.

 And guess what?
 You are asked to develop this API, with one endpoint to get the ranking of a given season.

+Bonus:
-Your API should be protected, of course.
+- Your API should be protected, of course.
 However, the authentication service is not there yet.
 So, you've decided to push the list of users with their password and permissions.
 Cf `sources/users.json`.
 The endpoint you have to develop should be protected by the `ranking:read` permission.

-Finally, your API should be packaged in a Docker image.
+- Your API should be packaged in a Docker image.

 ## Iteration 3